firesim/firesim/docs/Creating-Simulation-Model.rst

 Verilog DPI-C API.

 First, how do we include Verilog code in a Chisel codebase?
 We can do this using the Chisel BlackBox class.
-This class allows us to define IO ports and can be used like a regular Chisel module, but the internal implementation is left to Verilog.
+BlackBox modules can be used like regular Chisel modules and have defined IO ports, but the internal implementation is left to Verilog.

 .. code-block:: scala